kubernetes/website/content/id/docs/concepts/workloads/controllers/deployment.md

 ## Writing a Deployment Spec

-As with all other Kubernetes configs, a Deployment needs `apiVersion`, `kind`, and `metadata` fields.
+As with all other Kubernetes configs, a Deployment needs `apiVersion`, `kind`, dan `metadata` fields.
-For general information about working with config files, see [deploying applications](/docs/tutorials/stateless-application/run-stateless-application-deployment/), configuring containers, and [using kubectl to manage resources](/docs/concepts/overview/working-with-objects/object-management/) documents.
+For general information about working with config files, see [deploying applications](/docs/tutorials/stateless-application/run-stateless-application-deployment/), configuring containers, dan [using kubectl to manage resources](/docs/concepts/overview/working-with-objects/object-management/) documents.

 A Deployment also needs a [`.spec` section](https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#spec-and-status).

 ### Pod Template

-The `.spec.template` and `.spec.selector` are the only required field of the `.spec`.
+The `.spec.template` dan `.spec.selector` are the only required field of the `.spec`.

 The `.spec.template` is a [Pod template](/docs/concepts/workloads/pods/pod-overview/#pod-templates).
-It has exactly the same schema as a [Pod](/docs/concepts/workloads/pods/pod/), except it is nested and does not have an
+It has exactly the same schema as a [Pod](/docs/concepts/workloads/pods/pod/), except it is nested dan does not have an
 `apiVersion` or `kind`.

-In addition to required fields for a Pod, a Pod template in a Deployment must specify appropriate labels and an appropriate restart policy.
+In addition to required fields for a Pod, a Pod template in a Deployment must specify appropriate labels dan an appropriate restart policy.
 For labels, make sure not to overlap with other controllers.
 See [selector](#selector)).

 Only a [`.spec.template.spec.restartPolicy`](/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy) equal to `Always` is allowed, which is the default if not specified.